whitneyburton/portfolios/students/1606-back/jean-joeris/mod_2_portfolio.md

 Raphael Barbo -
 I paired with Jean during our Little Shop Project (also know as GoodGrocers).
 His algorithmic thinking abilities are beyond admiration.
 I feel that Jean has a lot teacher's like skills and I have appreciated very much all the time he has put into explaining concepts and approaches that at times were not clear to me.
 At this moment, the only constructive feedback I can think about for Jean, is to sometimes listen more to your peers (mainly on the sense of ideas).
 I know having such an amazing approach to problems, and a very logical mind, make him see things from a very unique perspective.
 With such brilliance I believe he could turn average ideas into big awesome outcomes.
 It was honestly a great pleasure working with Jean and I have a lot of admiration and respect for his skills and everything he has taught me throughout the project.

-Feedback given
-Jasmin Hudacsek -
-My experience with Jasmin was excellent.
-She was a very capable project manager.
-She consistently kept us on track, by organizing the waffle board.
-I was impressed with her ability to put herself in the user's shoes.
-Many times throughout the project she directed us away from solutions that serve us as developers towards solutions that serve the user.
-Despite her prior experience as a project manager, she never became overbearing.
-She was defend her opinions, but never try to user her knowledge as a trump card.
-She was also very friendly and relaxed throughout.
-I learned a great deal about management by watching her, and am glad we were in the same group

-Raphael Barbo -
-Raphael has been an awesome team member.
-He is always willing keep working.
-His work experience prior to turing shines through in his excellent work ethic and positive attitude.
-He even volunteered to give me a ride to and from Turing one weekend.
-He is a very capable coder, but doesn't let that stop him from asking for help.
-He has no ego about seeking help when necessary.
-His willingness to keep working was a huge boon to the team, as he helped make sure cards were getting done.
-He was always happy to take on whatever task was needed.
-A few times it seemed to me he was so focused to move the project forward that he didn't voice his concerns as clearly as he could have.
-This is not to imply he doesn't communicate well, the vast majority of the time he was voiced himself clearly.
-Raphael is extremely kind and was a joy to work with.

 ## Community
 * Details on project management strategies you used in your projects (Rush Hour and/or Little Shop); What went well?
 What didn’t go well?